How Long Does It Take To Learn German? An Honest Guide For Beginners

 However, in reality, most of us don’t have any more than a few hours to dedicate to our learning each week.
 In order to make the most of this time, you’ll need to choose appropriate learning methods.

 We all learn in different ways and some methods work better than others.
-In order to optimize your language learning sessions, it’s important to learn efficiently.
+In order to optimise your language learning sessions, it’s important to learn efficiently.

 The best way to become comfortable with a new language is through regular exposure to it.
 Reading German books, listening to German conversations, writing down new phrases or words, and language learning apps all provide opportunities to practice the language.